tozd/docker-mongodb/README.md

 which will be run at a container startup, after the container is initialized, but before the MongoDB daemon is run.

+When `LOG_TO_STDOUT` is set to `1`, Docker image logs output to stdout and stderr.
+All stdout output is JSON.
+From MongoDB 4.4 on also stored logs are JSON.

 ## GitHub mirror

 There is also a [read-only GitHub mirror available](https://github.com/tozd/docker-mongodb),